michaelnisi/speculum/README.md

 })
 ```

-You might run this with:
+To run this example do:

 ```
 $ node example.js